-This section focuses on the CLNA and stakeholder engagement requirements for the 2022-2023 local continuation grant application.
-There are two main sections:
+This section focuses on the CLNA and stakeholder engagement requirements for the 2023-2024 local continuation grant application.
+There are two main sections.

-- 1. CLNA Narrative Questions - a) Three narrative questions ask you to describe the process you will use to conduct the required biennial CLNA during the 2022-2023 program year and engage and consult with stakeholders during that process. - 2.
-Review and Update of CLNA findings and priority needs: - a) Complete the CLNA and Budget workbook. - b) Complete the priority needs for each of the parts of the CLNA, Parts 1-A to Parts 1-G, to reflect needs identified in the 2021-2022 CLNA for the implementation of programs and activities during the 2022-2023 program year.
+1. CLNA Narrative Questions.
+Three narrative questions ask you to describe the process you will use to conduct the required biennial CLNA during the 2023-2024 program year and engage and consult with stakeholders during that process.

+2. Review and Update of CLNA findings and Priority Needs.
+Complete these steps:

+- Complete the CLNA and Budget Excel Workbook. - Complete the priority needs for each of the parts of the CLNA, Parts 1-A to Parts 1-G, to reflect needs identified in the 2021-2022 CLNA for the implementation of programs and activities during the 2023-2024 program year.